Payment is encrypted and safely processed using a SSL protocol.

 If you choose to pay by credit or debit card, or by PayPal, you can process your payment online, when you finish the booking process.
 For bank transfer payment, you just have to proceed with the booking and then, once you finish the process with the chosen payment method, you’ll receive an email with al the instructions and bank details.

-During this Ladakh Photo Tour, we’ll be normally staying in hotels, guesthouses or cabins (similar to seasonal tents, with bathrooms inside), depending on the itinerary.
-Each traveller will be staying in a double twin shared room, shared with another participant of the trip.
-Rooms (as well as cabin or tents) will always include a private bath.
+During this Myanmar Photo Tour, we’ll be normally staying in 3 or 4 star hotels, or in lodges.
+Each traveller will be staying in a double twin shared room, shared with another participant of the tour.
+Rooms will always include a private bath.

-Anyone can join this Ladakh Photo Tour, no matter your country of residence.
+Anyone can join this Myanmar Photo Tour, no matter their country of residence.
 Our main travel agency is settled in Santander, Spain, but our trips are open to customers from countries all around the world.
 Therefore, we may have clients from different places in our photo tours.

-This Japan Photo Tour will begin meting up at Leh Airport, in Ladakh, India.
-Therefore, all the participants need to get there for the first day of the tour, traveling from their country of residence, with no need to travel to a particular town to fly together to Ladakh.
+This Myanmar Photo Tour will begin at Mandalay International Airport, in Myanmar.
+Therefore, all the participants have to be there for the first day of the tour, traveling from their country of residence.
+There is no need to meet the rest of participants at any other city to fly together to Mandalay.

-As a first tip, we would suggest you bringing a light color down or shell jacket (for example red, orange, yellow, light green, etc…).
-That jacket will protect you from the cold but, at the same time, you’ll look great when photographed in some of the most beautiful locations around Ladakh!
+As a first tip, we would suggest you bringing a light color shell or jacket (for example red, orange, yellow, light green, etc…).
+That jacket will protect you from the colder moments but, at the same time, you’ll look great when photographed in some of the most beautiful locations in Myanmar!